dnigh/ScoobyRom/ScoobyRom/README.md

 Step 2: Run installer EXE (easiest method) or extract ZIP, respectively.

-The Windows installer can also set gnuplot's default terminal (`GNUTERM` environment variable).
-I recommend to try "qt" first as "wxt" in 5.0.1 x64 has a window-resize bug.
+Note: The Windows installer can also set gnuplot's default terminal (`GNUTERM` environment variable).
+I recommend to select "**qt**" as "wxt" in 5.0.1 x64 on Windows has a window-resize bug. "qt" also seems to render faster.

 Step 3: Check and edit file `ScoobyRom.exe.config` with a text editor.
 Enter the exact full path of `gnuplot.exe`, it will probably exist in a gnuplot subfolder like "bin".